 This article gives insight into the previously untold story of many businesses that push through defining moments to create their destiny.
-It should also provide an education of how companies succeed in China manufacturing that isn’t written about in business school textbooks.
+It should also provide an education of how companies succeed with Electronics Manufacturing in China that isn’t written about in business school textbooks.

 Developing a strong business relationship